drsnyder/furthermore/posts/20090607-learn-one-new-language-a-year.markdown

 If you get stuck take a look at the [usage](http://github.com/drsnyder/furthermore/wikis/usage/) document I'm putting together.
-I'm still updating, but it should have enought to get the idea and get started if you want to use it.
+I'm still updating, but it should have enough to get the idea and get started if you want to use it.

 Enjoy!